SMG-Group/CIC-hiring-challenges/data-ml-engineer/README.md

 - Include a `Dockerfile` to build the project
 - Provide a `docker-compose.yml` file for local testing (optional but nice to have)
 - Document any assumptions, TODOs, and decisions in this README or a separate doc
-- We advise you to work **5–8 hours** on this.
+- We advise you to work **6–8 hours** on this.
 If you can’t finish, include notes on how you would proceed.

 ---

 ## 🧪 Evaluation Criteria

-We’re looking for:
+We're looking for:

 - Ability to break down business requirements into working code
 - The project builds and runs with one command
 - Clean code and sound architecture
+- **Quality of data analysis and strategy for handling outliers/missing data**
+- **Clarity, feasibility, and depth of thought in the DOCUMENTATION and DATA ANALYSIS section**
 - Proper use of framework and language idioms
 - Smart usage of external libraries and tools
 - Reasonable trade-offs and decision-making